joshwadle/My-solutions-to-precourse/Chapter_2_Linear_Algebra/readme.md

 Resources
 ====================
 Numpy is great, but it can be annoying.
-What i see most people struggle with is the way that matrices are referenced.
+What I see most people struggle with is the way that matrices are referenced.
 Basically its the opposite of what we are used to when reference objects.
 If we have a matrix that has 5 columns and 3 rows.
 Its normal to think, `(rise over run)`, `(x, y)`,  aka `( 5 x 3 )`.
 However, the shape of this matrix in numpy is `( 3 x 5 )`.
 They never use `x, y` variables to explain a matrix.
 Insetead they use `m, n` where `m` references to the `rows` or the height of the matrix.
 And `n` references the `columns` of the matrix or the `width` of the matrix.
 `y ~ m == rows == (axis=0)`
 `x ~ n == columns == (axis=1)`
 `(row,col) == (m,n) == (axis=0, axis=1) == (-y, x)`